CBI seems to be protecting accused in judge murder case: Jharkhand HC | Law-Order

 But the court said that the way the judge was killed, it seems that the accused had conducted a recce earlier.

-The court said that even after the passage of so many months since the incident on July 28 last year, the CBI not being able to close the case with a logical conclusion raises a question on the agency's credibility.
+The court said that even after the passage of so many months since the incident on July 28 last year, the CBI's inability to close the case with a logical conclusion raises a question on the agency's credibility.

 It said that the incident was gradually moving towards a hit-and-run case.